 In this article, we have identified 7 such expenses which are incurred frequently by the businesses and input VAT recovery is fully allowed.

 A simple, non-extravagant lunch with a customer as part of a business meeting or having food and soft drinks delivered to the office and consumed during the course of a meeting will be allowed for input VAT recovery.
 However, taking a customer out for lunch to treat or entertain him will not be allowed.

 By definition, the above expense becomes part of the entertainment expenses and VAT law allows the taxpayers to recover input VAT on the entertainment expenses as long these are provided in the normal course of a meeting.
 Otherwise, it is completely restricted.

-A business in Dubai provides health insurance coverage for their employees and pay 5% VAT on the cost of insurance.
-The VAT paid on medical insurance is fully allowed to be recovered since anything which is legal obligation of the employer under any applicable UAE labour law is fully allowed.
+Business in Dubai provides health insurance coverage for their employees and pay 5% VAT on the cost of insurance.
+The VAT paid on medical insurance is fully allowed to be recovered since anything which is the legal obligation of the employer under any applicable UAE labour law is fully allowed.

 Let’s say, a business engaged in the supply of taxable goods has paid VAT on the legal fee paid for periodically receiving a legal consultation service from a law firm.
 If you look at this example, though legal services are not directly related to the supply of goods, still VAT paid on legal services can be recovered by the business.